mkishi1221/mkishi1221.github.io/_includes/cv.md

 - Created client presentations to communicate design concepts and proposals.
 - Used rapid prototyping methods to test and validate early-stage concepts.
 - Managed the studio's social media and hosted multilingual networking events on Meetup.
-- Managed the studio’s office relocation, including contract negotiation, tenancy review, and vendor coordination.
+- Managed the studio's office relocation, including contract negotiation, tenancy review, and vendor coordination.

 # New Age Sapphire Technical Services LLC (September 2014 - March 2016)